Home of the Academic Deans

 Collectively, our team has many years of experience in working with faculty, staff, and students at Algoma University in a wide variety of capacities.
 We are committed to offering friendly and professional support to our fellow employees and enhancing the experience that students have while at Algoma University.

-The Academic Deans and office staff contributes to the well-being and growth of Algoma University by providing support to full time and part-time faculty, academic programs and units, staff and students.
+The Academic Deans and office staff contribute to the well-being and growth of Algoma University by providing support to full time and part-time faculty, academic programs and units, staff and students.

 Iryna Pedko